Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Discussion and Related Work

 \section{Discussion and Related Work}

-Peer review and peer selection are the cornerstone of modern science and hence, the quality, veracity, and accuracy of peer review and peer evaluation is a topic of interest across a broad set of disciplines.
-Most empirical evaluations of peer review and peer selection study the effectiveness and limits of the system, typically by assembling large corpora of peer-reviewed proposals and cross-examining them with new panels or review processes \cite{CCS81a,LiLe15a}.
-Questions of bias, nepotism, sexism, cronyism, among other issues, have received extensive coverage, and have been substantiated to varying degrees, in the literature \citep{CCS81a,WeWo97a,MEFF90a}.
-However, a consistent conclusion in this research is that, in order to decrease the role of chance and/or any systematic bias, the community needs to broaden the base of reviewers.
-Indeed, one way for the results of the review process to reflect the views of the entire scientific constituency and provide more value to the community is to increase the number of reviewers \cite{Pri14,JoRa15a}.
+Peer review is the cornerstone of modern science and hence, the quality, veracity, and accuracy of peer review and peer evaluation is a topic of interest across a broad set of disciplines.
+Most empirical studies of peer review and peer selection focus on the effectiveness and limits of the system, typically by assembling large corpora of peer-reviewed proposals and cross-examining them with new panels or review processes \cite{CCS81a,LiLe15a}.
+Questions of bias, nepotism, sexism, cronyism, among other issues, have received extensive coverage, and have been substantiated to varying degrees, in the literature \citep{CCS81a,MEFF90a,WeWo97a}.
+However, a consistent conclusion in the meta-research on peer review is that, in order to decrease the role of chance and/or any systematic bias, the community needs to broaden the base of reviewers.
+Indeed, one way for the results of the review process to reflect the views of the entire scientific constituency and provide more value to the community is to increase the number of reviewers \cite{JoRa15a,Pri14}.
 The key scientific question lies in finding a mechanism that allows for crowdsourcing the work of reviewing, without compromising the incentives and quality of the peer review and selection process.